-True, born-again Christians can become so deluded by false teachers that they compromise their belief in the Gospel—for a while.
+True, born-again Christians can become so deluded by false teachers that they can compromise their belief in the Gospel of Christ—for a while.

 The Apostle Paul wrote a letter of encouragement and challenge to the churches of Galatia when they were struggling with such compromise.
-In the fifth chapter of his epistle, he encourages these Christians to “Stand fast…in the liberty wherewith Christ hath made us free, and be not entangled again with the yoke of bondage” (v.1).
+In the fifth chapter of his epistle he encourages these Christians to “Stand fast…in the liberty wherewith Christ hath made us free, and be not entangled again with the yoke of bondage” (Galatians 5:1).

 The Judaisers’ doctrine clearly denied the sole sufficiency of the atoning sacrifice of Christ.
 Paul warned the Galatians against this “another gospel, which is not another”, and he solemnly pronounced preachers of “any other gospel” than the true one to be liable to the Divine curse (Galatians 1:6-9).

-Paul therefore pointed out that for those who seek to save themselves by their own attempted works of Law-keeping, that “Christ is become of no effect unto you, whosoever of you are justified by the law; ye are fallen from grace” (Galatians 5:4).
-This is because it was only if a person kept the Law of Moses perfectly and completely would God then could count them as justified in his sight (Lev 18:5; Romans 10:5).
-No fallen sinner can actually save himself or herself by this way, or by any other (see Romans 3:20).
+Paul argued that, for those who seek to save themselves by their own attempted works of Law-keeping, “Christ is become of no effect unto you, whosoever of you are justified by the law; ye are fallen from grace” (Galatians 5:4).
+This is because it was only if a person kept the Law of Moses perfectly and completely would God then could count them as justified in his sight (Leviticus 18:5; Romans 10:5).
+But there is no fallen sinner who can save himself or herself by this way, or by any other (see Romans 3:20).

-It was true that many Christians in the Galatian churches—for whom the Lord Jesus Christ had given himself for their sins (see Galatians 1:2-5)—were temporarily “removed from him who called you into the grace of Christ unto another gospel” (1:6,7; 5:6-8).
-These Christians were, at Paul’s time of writing, “bewitched” so that they did not “obey the truth” (3:1).
+These Galatian Christians were temporarily “removed from him who called you into the grace of Christ unto another gospel” (1:6-7; 5:6-8).
+These Christians were, at Paul’s time of writing, deceived—even “bewitched” so that they did not “obey the truth” (3:1).

-However, Paul well remembered their personal history, from which he knew that they were true Christians notwithstanding their present delusion.
-And delusion it was, hence the term “bewitched”—the Greek word being translated here has the idea of being mislead by fascination or peruasive charm, which the Judaisers excelled at.
-(It is not that he suspected the Judaisers of witchcraft.)
+However, the apostle well remembered their personal history, from which he knew that they were true Christians notwithstanding their present delusion.
+And delusion it was, hence the term “bewitched”—the Greek word being translated here has the idea of being misled by fascination or persuasive charm, which the Judaisers excelled at1.

 Concerning the Galatian Christians, Paul knew that: